csolink/csolink-model/guidelines/README.md

 # Csolink Model Guidelines

-Following is a primer on understanding the Csolink Model and how to work with the model for representing biological and biomedical knowledge.
+Following is a primer on understanding the Csolink Model and how to work with the model for representing compulogical knowledge.

 The guidelines are organized into five parts:
 - [Understanding the Csolink Model](understanding-the-model.md)